 We are a leading gaming company engaged in the management of gaming machines, machine halls, bingo halls, horse racing tracks, casinos and sports betting locations in Latin America, Italy and Spain.
-As of December 31, 2011, we managed 57,000 gaming machines, 190 gaming halls (including machine halls, bingo halls with machines, machine halls at racetracks and casinos), 798 sport betting locations and three horse racing tracks.
-In 2011, we generated operating revenue of €1,374.4 million and EBITDA of €289.7 million.
+As of December 31, 2012, we managed 56,474 gaming machines, 186 gaming halls (including machine halls, bingo halls with machines, machine halls at racetracks and casinos), 1,379 sports betting locations and three horse racing tracks.
+In 2012, we generated operating revenue of €1,663.9 million and EBITDA of €305.2 million.

-In Argentina, we believe we are the largest operator of gaming halls with 14 gaming halls in which we operated 5,279 slot machine seats in the Province of Buenos Aires as of December 31, 2011.
-In 2011, our business in Argentina generated operating revenue of €53.2 million and EBITDA of €165.2 million.
+In Argentina, we believe we are the largest operator of gaming halls with 14 gaming halls in which we operated 5,856 slot and other gaming machine seats and 10,533 bingo seats in the Province of Buenos Aires as of December 31, 2012.
+In 2012, our business in Argentina generated operating revenue of €653.8 million and EBITDA of €160.6 million.

-In Mexico, through ICELA (until recently our joint venture with CIE in which we now hold an 84.8% stake, see "-Recent Developments-ICELA Acquisition Agreement"), and Legacy Caliente, as of December 31, 2011, we were the largest operator of gaming sites with 94 gaming halls in which we operated 19,571 slot machines.
-As of December 31, 2011, we also operated 83 sports betting locations, and, through ICELA, we operated a 52 hectare gaming complex in Mexico City that included the Las Americas racetrack, an amusement park and the largest convention center in Mexico.
-As of December 31, 2011, ICELA and Legacy Caliente held licenses to build and operate an additional 29 gaming halls.
-In 2011, our business in Mexico generated operating revenue of €291.5 million and EBITDA of €61.8 million.
+In Mexico, through ICELA and Legacy Caliente, as of December 31, 2012, we were the largest operator of gaming sites with 89 gaming halls in which we operated 19,222 machine seats.
+As of December 31, 2012, we also operated 79 sports betting locations, and, through ICELA, we operated a 52 hectare gaming complex in Mexico City that included the Las Americas racetrack, an amusement park and the largest convention center in Mexico.
+As of December 31, 2012, we held licenses to build and operate an additional 46 gaming halls.
+In 2012, our business in Mexico generated operating revenue of €437.2 million and EBITDA of €103.2 million.

-In Italy, we believe we are the leading gaming hall operator with 14 gaming halls as of December 31, 2011 in which we operate VLT and AWP machines and offer bingo.
+In Italy, we believe we are the leading gaming hall operator with 13 gaming halls as of December 31, 2012 in which we operate VLT and AWP machines and offer bingo.
 We also operate AWP machines in non-specialized locations, such as bars.
-As of December 31, 2011, we operated 5,138 AWPs, 962 VLTs and 5,950 bingo seats, and 11,155 gaming machines (which include the ones operated by us and by other operators) were connected to our network in Italy.
-In 2011, our business in Italy generated operating revenue of €24.2 million and EBITDA of €44.3 million.
+As of December 31, 2012, we operated 6,907 AWPs, 1,157 VLTs and 5,775 bingo seats, and 13,210 gaming machines (which include the ones operated by us and by other operators) were connected to our network in Italy.
+In 2012, our business in Italy generated operating revenue of €261.0 million and EBITDA of €35.0 million.

-In Spain, we believe we are the second largest operator of AWP machines with 14,677 machines located in over 8,907 bars, restaurants, machine halls and one gaming hall as of December 31, 2011.
+In Spain, we believe we are the second largest operator of AWP machines with 12,188 machines located in over 8,464 bars, restaurants, machine halls and one gaming hall as of December 31, 2012.
 The gaming hall we operate is the Canoe gaming hall in Madrid, which features a bingo venue, AWPs and sports betting locations.
-In total, we operated 600 sports betting locations in Spain as of December 31, 2011.
-In 2011, our business in Spain generated operating revenue of €165.7 million and EBITDA of €19.6 million.
+In total, we operated 1,176 sports betting locations in Spain as of December 31, 2012.
+In 2012, our business in Spain generated operating revenue of €154.3 million and EBITDA of €5.9 million.

-Our Other Operations, which generated operating revenue of €3.8 million and EBITDA of €26.5 million in 2011, included (i) 12 gaming halls (including 11 casinos and a machine hall at the racetrack), one racetrack and 81 sports betting locations in Panama, (ii) 50 gaming halls, including three casinos, in Colombia, (iii) a joint venture in horse racing, five gaming halls and 27 sports betting locations in Uruguay and (iv) seven sports betting locations in Brazil.
+Our Other Operations, which generated operating revenue of €157.6 million and EBITDA of €18.5 millionin 2012, included (i) 12 gaming halls (including 11 casinos and a machine hall at the racetrack), one racetrack and 73 sports betting locations in Panama, (ii) 52 gaming halls, including five casinos, in Colombia, (iii) a joint venture in horse racing, five gaming halls and 44 sports betting locations in Uruguay and (iv) seven sports betting locations in Brazil.

-The following table sets forth the number of gaming machines (AWP, slot machines and VLTs), gaming halls and other gaming facilities we operated as of December 31, 2011 and the contribution of each of our businesses to our consolidated operating revenue and EBITDA (in each case, before corporate headquarters revenues and expenses) for 2011.
+The following table sets forth the number of gaming machines (AWP, slot machines and VLTs), gaming halls and other gaming facilities we operated as of December 31, 2012 and the contribution of each of our businesses to our consolidated operating revenue and EBITDA (in each case, before corporate headquarters revenues and expenses) for 2012.